 Hops

-The goal is to achieve a balanced bitterness that complements the malt sweetness.
-Saaz hops, with their mild bitterness and herbal aroma, are ideal for this purpose.
-Let’s keep the flavour and aroma additions modest to allow the yeast and malt profile to be highlighted in the beer.
+The aim is to achieve a balanced bitterness that complements the malt sweetness.
+Therefore, Saaz hops, with their mild bitterness and herbal aroma, are ideal.
+Additionally, keeping flavour and aroma additions modest allows the yeast and malt profile to shine in the Belgian Dubbel recipe.

 Variety | Quantity | Quantity | Duration | Alpha acid | IBU |